radamhu/stremio-musor_tv/README.md

 4. Your addon will be at: `https://your-app.onrender.com`

 **Note:** Make sure Render is configured to use **Docker runtime** (not Python) so Playwright browsers are properly installed.

+**Configuration:**
+- Render uses the `render.yaml` blueprint in the repository
+- Automatically provisions a Docker-based web service
+- Environment variables can be set in the Render dashboard
+- Free tier available with 750 hours/month

+#### Railway

+For deployment on Railway.app:

+Quick steps:
+1. Push repository to GitHub
+2. Create new project on [Railway](https://railway.app)
+3. Connect your GitHub repository
+4. Railway auto-detects `Dockerfile` and builds the image
+5. Set environment variables in Railway dashboard:
+   - `TZ=Europe/Budapest`
+   - `PORT=7000` (or use Railway's auto-assigned port)
+   - `CACHE_TTL_MIN=10`
+   - `SCRAPE_RATE_MS=30000`
+6. Your addon will be at: `https://your-app.railway.app`

+**Configuration:**
+- Railway automatically detects and builds Docker projects
+- Uses `Dockerfile` in the repository root
+- Free tier includes $5 of usage per month
+- Easy environment variable management through dashboard
+- Automatic HTTPS with custom domains supported

+**Tips for Railway:**
+- Let Railway assign the PORT (use `$PORT` environment variable)
+- Monitor resource usage as Playwright requires ~2GB RAM
+- Consider upgrading to paid plan for production use

 ## ⚙️ Configuration